Kamata Kingdom: Bengal Sultanate Rule

 Nevertheless, the Muslim rule had lasting effects.
-Hussein Shah's coins continued to be used till 1518, when the Koch dynasty began consolidating their rule.
+Hussein Shah's coins continued to be used till 1518, when the Koch dynasty began consolidating its rule.
 Ghiasuddin Aulia, a Muslim divine figure from Mecca, established a colony at Hajo.
 His tomb, which is said to contain a little soil from Mecca, now called "Poa Mecca" ("a quarter Mecca"), is frequented by Hindus and Muslims alike.

 Baro-Bhuyan Interregnum

-Alauddin Hussain Shah's representative in Kamata, his son Shahzada Danyal and his officers, was seized and killed by the Baro-Bhuyans of the region and the region lapsed into their confederated style of governance till the Koches took over.
+Alauddin Hussain Shah's representative in Kamata, his son Shahzada Danyal and his officers, was seized and killed by the Baro-Bhuyans of the region, and the region lapsed into their confederated style of governance till the Koches took over.
 Though it is not known when the Baro-Bhuyan rule began, historians estimate that Biswa Singha's campaign against the Baro-Bhuyans began in 1509.